Foresthill, CA (outside of Sacramento)

 25k: 2 aid stations at miles 3.1 (water only) and 8 (gels, chews, electrolytes)

 Locations: 6.2, 9, 13.5, 18.5, 23, 25.8, 32, 35.5, 40.5, 47.8, 55.1, 60.1

-What’s available: Aid stations will be stocked with GU gels and chews, Gu Roctane Summit Tea energy drink, water, Trail Butter and jelly sandwiches, Nature’s Bakery Fig bars, Coke, fresh fruit, salt, candy, and chips.
+What’s available: Ultrarunner favorites including GU gels and chews, Gu Roctane Summit Tea energy drink, water, Trail Butter, PB&J sandwiches, Coke, Sprite, fresh fruit, potatoes, and salty & sweet snacks.
 If it’s a hot day, it can get very hot in the canyons, and the race recommends that you carry a minimum of 2 water bottles or a hydration pack.